 Defines the number of bots that should be displayed per page in the Bad Bots Log.

 Reset Bot Log

 Clears all items from the Bad Bots Log and restores the default/example bot.

 Default: none (it’s just a link)

 Blackhole Pro blocks bad bots via their reported IP address.
 This setting enables you to whitelist bots based on their reported user agent.
 That way you will never block important things like Google, et al. Note: any strings entered here will be matched against the user agent via regular expression.
 Separate multiple strings with commas.

-Default: a6-indexer, adsbot-google, ahrefsbot, aolbuild, apis-google, baidu, bingbot, bingpreview, butterfly, cloudflare, duckduckgo, embedly, facebookexternalhit, facebot, googlebot, ia_archiver, linkedinbot, mediapartners-google, msnbot, netcraftsurvey, outbrain, pinterest, quora, rogerbot, showyoubot, slackbot, slurp, sogou, teoma, tweetmemebot, twitterbot, uptimerobot, urlresolver, vkshare, w3c_validator, wordpress, wp rocket, yandex
+Default: a6-indexer, adsbot-google, ahrefsbot, aolbuild, apis-google, baidu, bingbot, bingpreview, butterfly, chrome, cloudflare, duckduckgo, embedly, facebookexternalhit, facebot, googlebot, google page speed, ia_archiver, linkedinbot, mediapartners-google, msnbot, netcraftsurvey, outbrain, pinterest, quora, rogerbot, showyoubot, slackbot, slurp, sogou, teoma, tweetmemebot, twitterbot, uptimerobot, urlresolver, vkshare, w3c_validator, wordpress, wp rocket, yandex

 Here you can whitelist bots based on their IP address.
 Any IPs entered here will be matched against the reported IP address via regular expression.
 So you can block entire ranges of IPs by adding something like